Crypto Adoption Around the World: Peru

 1. Finance

 In the finance sector, cryptocurrencies are increasingly used for investment, remittances, and as a store of value.
-Peru is seeing rising interest in digital currencies like Bitcoin and Ethereum among individuals looking to hedge against inflation.
+Peru ranks among the top 20 countries globally for crypto adoption, with an estimated 22.56% population penetration by 2025.

-Peru ranks among the top 20 countries globally for crypto adoption, with around 3.7% of the population holding digital assets as of 2023.
 This adoption is partly driven by cross-border remittance platforms such as Bitso and Ripple, which allow Peruvians to send and receive international payments more quickly and affordably than traditional banking services.

 2. E-commerce